 You and Your Neighbors

-Statistically speaking, most of us in the Portland area will survive a Cascadia Subduction Zone earthquake.
+Most of us in the Portland area will survive a Cascadia Subduction Zone earthquake.
 However, our infrastructure will be a mess.
-That means we need to secure our homes as best we can, practice earthquake drills so we can survive the shaking, and then plan for how we will deal with the aftermath.
+That means we need to secure our homes as best we can, practice earthquake drills so we can minimize injuries during the shaking, and then plan for how we will deal with the aftermath.
 We will all have a different role, so think carefully about who you are and how you will respond.
 Then plan accordingly.

 FIRST… PERSONAL PREPAREDNESS:

 Practice the drop/cover/hold earthquake drill, secure items in your home, strap your foundation (if you can), learn how to turn off utilities, make plans (and backup plans) for what you will do after an earthquake, and make kits.
 What should your kits include?
 Water, water, water.
 It will be the most scarce and most precious resource after an earthquake.
-What else you include in your kit depends on who you are.
+What else you include in your kit depends on who you are (your goals, skills, needs, and resources).
 There is no one list that’s right for everyone.
 We recommend the PREPOregon and PBEM websites for lists that will help you get started with personal preparedness.
-But it won’t be useful unless it’s made with your goals, needs, and resources in mind.

 CONNECT WITH NEIGHBORS:

 Here’s what we have learned from past disasters – people who know their neighbors are far more resilient than those who don’t.
 Get to know the people around you, and talk to them about earthquake preparedness.
 Or just get to know them as people!
 Start by talking to the people on your block, and then expand.
-When talking to neighbors, please emphasize the importance of water.
+Identify who will need your help the most (people with kids, people with physical needs, etc.) and reach out to see how you can help them prepare.
+When talking to neighbors about earthquake preparedness, please emphasize the importance of water.
 You don’t want to be the only one on the block who has it.

 REQUEST A PRESENTATION: